Intel-bigdata/SSM/docs/client-user-guide.md

 Application APIs are used by applications that run on top of HDFS.
 This set of APIs includes cache,uncache, and operations that enforce storage policy in file level.
 The system will execute the file operation on behalf of the application, with the privilege of the user who started the application.
-SSM will provide a SmartDFSClient which includes both HDFS DFSClient functions and new SSM Application APIs.
+SSM provides SmartDFSClient which includes both HDFS DFSClient functions and new SSM Application APIs.
 Upper level applications can use this SmartDFSClient instead of the original HDFS DFSClient.
 Here is the diagram.